-b) Digital, data and management information.
+b) Digital, data and Management Information.

-All Directions and recommendations are aligned to one or more of the themes and will be monitored and progress reported to the Secretary of State, as part of regular reporting.
-Each theme has a clear set of objectives, workstreams and activity with milestones used to track progress against expected timescales and achievements.
+All Directions and recommendations are aligned to one or more of the themes and will be monitored and progress reported against to the Secretary of State, as part of the regular reporting.
+Each theme has a clear set of objectives, workstreams and activity with milestones which will be used to track progress against expected timescales and achievements.

-In recognition that there are elements of activity that require more design before confirming the council's approach, other issues arising that will feed into the Improvement and Recovery Plan, and the need for more detailed engagement, a phased approach has been taken to developing the plan.
+In recognition that there are elements of activity that require more design before confirming our approach, that there will be other issues arising that will feed into the Improvement and Recovery Plan, and the need for more detailed engagement, a phased approach has been taken to developing the plan.
 This is particularly relevant for the Commercial theme.

-- Phase one captures known actions and deliverables to date and provides a foundation for the council's improvement.
-This is the Improvement and Recovery Plan that is submitted to council for approval with this report. - Phase two will build on phase one and identify additional areas for improvement that arise and clarify the delivery of certain areas.
+Phase One - captures the known actions and deliverables to date and provides a foundation for the council's improvement.
+This is the Improvement

+- and Recovery Plan that is submitted to council for approval with this report. - Phase Two will build on the Phase One and identify additional areas for improvement that arise and clarify the delivery of certain areas.

 The activity within each theme cannot be delivered in isolation.
-There are multiple dependencies between activities, which is why the plan will be delivered using a programme management approach.
+There are multiple dependencies between the activity, which is why the Plan will be delivered using Programme Management approach.

-The plan is a three to five year plan, recognising the journey that WBC needs to progress and reflects the intervention timescale.
-The activity within the plan focusses on the first year and will be updated periodically to update as improvement progresses.
+The Plan is a three to five year plan, recognising the journey that the council needs to progress through and reflecting the intervention timescale.
+The activity within the Plan focusses on the first year and will be updated periodically to update as improvement progresses.